 Judy Watson talks to Louise Martin-Chew about her art practice, her family and the future of Aboriginal art in Australia.Interviewed 31 May 2011

-The full recordings are available for viewing at State Library.
+All of the recordings are transcribed and available for viewing online – via State Library’s catalogue, OneSearch, YouTube or Vimeo.
 They can be used for research today but also by future generations to reveal insights about the artists and their practice, and to explore the artists' work in the context of their life story.
-Short, five to seven minute digital stories, produced from the interview footage and including other images of the artists' work, have also been created.
-These stories focus on one main aspect of the interview.
-Along with transcripts they can be viewed through State Library's catalogue.

 These engaging stories present a unique opportunity to learn a little more about a number of important artists.